iexel/fontus/third-party-licenses.md

 **Project URL:**  http://junit.org<br>
 **License names:**   (Eclipse Public License, Version 1.0)<br>
 **Source of the notice and license information:** https://github.com/junit-team/junit (The License Maven Plugin extracts the CPL license.
 The license was corrected manually.)<br>
-**Comments:** This Maven artifact is not distributed with the project; it is downloaded automatically by Maven at build time and is used at build time only for unit testing.<br>
+**Comments:** This Maven artifact is not distributed with the project; it is downloaded automatically by Maven at build time and is used at build time only (for unit testing).<br>
 **License:**
 ```
 See the Eclipse Public License, Version 1.0 in a separate section of